What Is Fentanyl?

 - Powder mixed into cocaine

-- Combined with other opiates, such as oxycodone, hydrocodone, or methadone.
+- Combined with other opioid drugs, such as oxycodone, hydrocodone, or methadone.

 - Combined with alprazolam (an anti-depressant)